travis-ci/docs-travis-ci-com/source/content/docs/user/build-configuration.md

 ### PHP

-PHP projects specify OTP releases they need to be tested against using `phps` key:
+PHP projects specify releases they need to be tested against using `phps` key:

     phps:
       - 5.3